Independent auditor's report and assurance report

 Management is responsible for the preparation of the other information, including the Management Board's Report in accordance with Part 9 of Book 2 of the Dutch Civil Code, and the other information as required by Part 9 of Book 2 of the Dutch Civil Code.

 We were engaged by the supervisory board as auditor of Alliander N.V. on July 29, 2015, as of the audit for the year 2016 and have operated as statutory auditor ever since that financial year.
-In December 2019 we were reappointed for the audit of the financial years 2020 and 2021 and in December 2021 we were reappointed for the audit of the financial years 2022 and 2023.
+In December 2019 we were reappointed for the audit of the financial years 2020 and 2021.
 The Supervisory Board is mandated to this end by the shareholders.